lcx/blog_private/content/post/home-assistant-with-grafana.md

-I wanted to have some nice graphs for Home Assistant like I already did once where I got the Temperature values via [SDR](https://en.wikipedia.org/wiki/Software-defined_radio) from a few sensors broadcasting the temerature via radio which was then pushed via MQTT to a NodeRed running on a Pi.
+I wanted to have some nice graphs for Home Assistant like I already did once where I got the Temperature values via [SDR](https://en.wikipedia.org/wiki/Software-defined_radio) from a few sensors broadcasting the temperature via radio which was then pushed via MQTT to a NodeRed running on a Pi.
-What I did not want to do however is to create something in NodeRed for each and every sensor I have in the house.
-I just want it to work for all existing and future sensosrs.
+What I did not want to do however is to create something in NodeRed for every sensor I have in the house.
+I just want it to work for all existing and future sensors.
-I stumbled over [Oliver Hilsky's Blog Post](https://thesmarthomejourney.com/2021/05/02/grafana-influxdb-home-assistant/) showing exactly what I wanted to accomplish, you install InfluxDB, add a few of lines of yaml to Home Assistant and you're done.
+I stumbled over [Oliver Hilsky's Blog Post](https://thesmarthomejourney.com/2021/05/02/grafana-influxdb-home-assistant/) showing exactly what I wanted to accomplish, you install InfluxDB, add a few of lines of YAML to Home Assistant and you're done.

 ## Me and InfluxDB do not get along
-My only issue was that I'm not a fan of InfluxDB, not that something is wrong with it or it doesn't have a usecase, but for the things I need I always had issues with not wanting to learn how to query data or think about retentions and things like that because they are not relevant for me in this case, and this image from [https://howfuckedismydatabase.com/](https://howfuckedismydatabase.com/)
+My only issue was that I'm not a fan of InfluxDB, not that something is wrong with it or it doesn't have a use case, but for the things I need I always had issues with not wanting to learn how to query data or think about retentions and things like that because they are not relevant for me in this case, and this image from [https://howfuckedismydatabase.com/](https://howfuckedismydatabase.com/)